SolarNetwork/solarnode-handbook/docs/users/sysadmin/date-time.md

 This will present a menu to choose the desired time zone.
 You can also list the available time zone names by running `timedatectl list-timezones`.

+!!! note "Why not `timedatectl set-timezone`?"

+	There are two time zone configuration files, `/etc/localtime` and `/etc/timezone`.
+These must be kept in sync, which `dpkg-reconfigure tzdata` will do but `timedatectl set-timezone` will not.

 ## Internet time synchronization

 SolarNodeOS uses the [systemd-timesyncd][systemd-timesyncd-man] service to synchronize the node's clock